raebann/portfolio-jekyll-theme/README.md

 #### Images

 At this point, you know how to add text content to your site and to style it through Markdown, but you might be wondering about adding images to project pages.
 In fact, if you were eager and read through any of [the Markdown guides linked above](#markdown), you might've noticed that Markdown provides a way to include images.
-However, this method gives us limited control over the result, so we'll be using [a Liquid tag](#liquid-tags) instead.
+However, this method gives us limited control over the final result, so we'll be using [a Liquid tag](#liquid-tags) instead.

 But first, where should images live?
 If you recall [the directory structure](#directory-structure), there's a folder named `assets/img/` in our project.
 The stucture of this folder should mirror the structure of the `projects/` folder: for each category folder in `projects/`, there should be a folder in `assets/img/` with the same name **minus the leading underscore**.
 Each of those folders should contain one image named `thumb.jpg`, which is the category's thumbnail.
 Additionally, there should be a folder per project page, with the same name as the project.
 This folder should similarly include a `thumb.jpg` file that will be the project's thumbnail.
 So if you have a `web-dev` category with one project named `my-first-site.md`, you would have something like this: